New Zealand Railways Department: Modernisation

-The General Manager of NZR, Frederick Aicken, was an advocate for electrifying the entire North Island Main Trunk to alleviate the shortage of coal and the cost of importing diesel fuel; though he also recognised that steam and diesel traction would be required on other lines.
+The General Manager of NZR, Frank Aickin, was an advocate for electrifying the entire North Island Main Trunk to alleviate the shortage of coal and the cost of importing diesel fuel; though he also recognised that steam and diesel traction would be required on other lines.
 NZR's first diesel-electric locomotives, the English Electric built DE class, were introduced in 1951.
 The locomotives gave good service but were not powerful or numerous enough to seriously displace steam traction.

 In 1954, the New Zealand railway network reached its zenith in terms of distance with 3500 mi, 60% of it on gradients between 1 in 100 and 1 in 200 and 33% steeper than 1 in 100.
 The EW class electric locomotives introduced for the Wellington electric system.
 They were the second class of electric locomotive to be used on this section of electrification.
 They were the most powerful locomotives on the system till the DX class arrived in 1972.

 Aicken went as far as negotiating a tentative contract for the construction of electrification and locomotives for it, but fell out with the Government in late 1951 and resigned.
 His successor, H.C.
 Lusty, terminated the contract and entered into an agreement with General Motors for the supply of 40 EMD G12 model locomotives, designated by NZR as the DA class.
 The first of these locomotives entered service in September 1955, with all of this initial order running by September 1957.

 On Christmas Eve 1953, the worst disaster in NZR's history, and one of the worst in New Zealand's history occurred.
 151 people died when the Wellington-Auckland express was derailed due to a bridge collapse north of Tangiwai due to a lahar from a volcanic eruption, in what became known as the Tangiwai disaster.

 The following year NZR introduced the dual-cab DF class in 1954, the first main-line diesel-electric locomotives in service.
 They proved to be unsuccessful in service and the original order of 31 was cancelled, and DG class locomotives, also built by English Electric, ordered instead.
 While the DG class proved more successful than the DF class, steam remained the dominant form of traction.